jtriley/StarCluster/docs/sphinx/manual/load_balancer.rst

 ========================
-The *loadbalance* command supports outputting various load balancing stats over time such as the number of nodes, number of running jobs, number of queued jobs, etc while it's running:
+The *loadbalance* command supports outputting various load balancing stats over time such as the number of nodes, number of running jobs, number of queued jobs, etc. while it's running:

 .. image:: ../_static/balancer_visualizer.png